Galaxspheria/battleblock/README.md

 ## Try it out [here](https://battleblock.herokuapp.com/).

 #### TODO:
-- [ ] option to join other game type if each queue has one person waiting for > x seconds
 - [ ] waiting messages (Keep it rough– no judgements here!)
 - [ ] loader only on one side if partner DCs during free write
 - [ ] domain?